anjackson/codex/content/about.md

 As such, while I'll try to write as clearly as possible, some of it may make little sense unless you already know a bit about digital preservation.
 To fill that gap, rather than re-hash what others have already written so well, I'll suggest some links to get you started...

+_TBA_ The box of digital things, from the SPRUCE DP Illustrations collection.

 ## Interactive notebooks

 This site uses the [Jupyter Book](https://jupyterbook.org/) system, which means I can use [Jupyter Notebooks](https://jupyter.org/) to mingle prose and programming together.
 This is used to generate illustrations as well as provide concrete examples.
 You won't need to be able to understand the code to make sense of things, but they are easy to run and play about with if you're curious.